-A commonly known, yet puzzling trading strategy has been the carry trade, namely going long or purchasing the currencies of countries with high interest rates, typically the Australian and New Zealand dollars, while funding these investments by shorting or selling currencies of countries with lower interest rates, such as the Japanese yen and Swiss franc.
-The carry trade has been predicated on failures of the uncovered interest parity, as theory suggests that higher interest rate countries' currencies should depreciate sufficiently to offset interest rate differentials and equate returns across currencies, a prediction inconsistent with the data.
+A commonly known yet puzzling trading strategy has been the carry trade, namely going long or purchasing the currencies of countries with high interest rates, typically the Australian and New Zealand dollars, while funding these investments by shorting or selling currencies of countries with lower interest rates, such as the Japanese yen and Swiss franc, in the context of G10 currencies.
+The carry trade is predicated on failure of the uncovered interest parity as theory suggests that higher interest rate countries' currencies should depreciate sufficiently to offset interest rate differentials and equate returns across currencies, a prediction inconsistent with the data.
+This anomaly gives rise to the forward premium puzzle.

-To generate the cross-section of portfolios that represent the carry trade, I follow Lustig, Roussanov, and Verdelhan (2011) and sort currencies by their forward discounts, f_t - s_t .
-Recall that if covered interest parity holds, this is approximately equal to the interest rate differential against the dollar, namely $f_t - s_t \approx i_t^ - i_t$, and thus sorting currencies by forward discounts is essentially sorting by interest rates.
+To generate the cross-section of portfolios that represent the carry trade, I follow Lustig, Roussanov, and Verdelhan (2011) and sort currencies by their forward discounts, $f_t$ - $s_t$ .
+Recall that if covered interest parity holds, this is approximately equal to the interest rate differential against the dollar, namely $f_t$ - $s_t \approx i_t^ - i_t$ , and thus sorting currencies by forward discounts is essentially sorting by interest rates.
 I split the currencies into 6 portfolios so that the first portfolio contains the lowest interest rate currencies, while the sixth portfolio contains the highest interest rate currencies.

 To obtain the HML carry risk factor, I take the difference in the excess returns between the top and bottom portfolios, which is equivalent to going long high interest currencies by shorting low interest currencies.
 This is a zero-cost investment that exploits the cross-sectional variation in excess returns contingent on interest differentials and isolates the excess return given if one were to have full exposure to the risk factor embodied in the cross-section of carry trade returns.
-An investor that is long the carry trade is compensated for taking on the risk that when bad shocks are realized, currencies with high interest rates tend to depreciate, while those with low interest rates tend to appreciate, thus providing poor returns to the strategy during bad times, rationalizing higher expected returns at all other times as compensation for this downside risk.
+An investor that is long the carry trade is compensated for taking on the risk that when bad shocks are realized, currencies with high interest rates tend to depreciate, while those with low interest rates tend to appreciate, thus providing poor returns to the strategy during bad times.
+This rationalizes higher expected returns at all other times as compensation for this risk.